All the sauces

-"all the sauces" is the fourth episode of the third season of the American dark comedy crime drama television series Barry.
+"all the sauces" is the fourth episode of the third season of the American crime tragicomedy television series Barry.
 It is the 20th overall episode of the series and was written by supervising producer Jason Kim, and directed by series co-creator Alec Berg.
 It was first broadcast on HBO in the United States on May 15, 2022, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry accepts Hank's help in killing Fernando.
 Meanwhile, Gene fears for his life after the events at the set, while Sally attends the premiere of her new series.
 Fuches also starts conspiring against Barry by visiting some people familiar with his victims.

 According to Nielsen Media Research, the episode was seen by an estimated 0.270 million household viewers and gained a 0.05 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the performances (particularly Bill Hader and Sarah Goldberg), writing and character development.